 If the exponent has a value of 2, then read "squared."
-If the exponent has a value of 3, read "cubed;" otherwise, read "raised to the xth power."
+If the exponent has a value of 3, read "cubed;" otherwise, read "raised to the power" where denotes either the ordinal of the number (fourth, fifth, negative seventy-fifth, etc.) if the exponent is an integer or the expression, as specified elsewhere in these guidelines, if the exponent is anything other than an integer.